 Short Version in 3rd Person

-Alex Rutherford is a Public Policy Research Manager with Facebook in Menlo Park, California.
+Alex Rutherford is an interdisciplinary data scientist with more than 10 years of experience across academia, the public sector and industry.
 After a training in computational physics, he subsequently spent several years applying data driven analysis and computational modeling to problems such as ethnic violence, the evolution of corruption, global communication networks, and social search.
-He has helped to pioneer the use of data science within the United Nations system with Global Pulse and UNICEF Office of Innovation including analysis of vaccine sentiment, migration, poverty mapping and constitutional reform.
+He has helped to pioneer the use of data science within the United Nations system with Global Pulse and UNICEF Office of Innovation including analysis of vaccine sentiment, migration, poverty mapping, epidemiology and constitutional reform.
 Alex continues to improve his Arabic language after living for several years in Syria and the United Arab Emirates.

 Informal Pieces On My Background